idgregga7100/LMM_for_large_GWAS/README.md

 nohup /home/igregga/LMM_for_large_GWAS/run_REGENIE.sh > /home/igregga/regenie-out/regeniecont.log &
 nohup /home/igregga/LMM_for_large_GWAS/run_REGENIE-binary.sh > /home/igregga/regenie-out/regeniecat.log &
 ```
-Tool generates multiple log files for each run, and prints much of this info to command line (so it's a very long nohup log).
+Tool generates multiple log files for each run, and prints much of this info to command line (so it's a very long nohup log, and this isn't even using the --verbose flag).
 The actual results are:
 ```
 /home/igregga/regenie-out/*.regenie
 ```
 Notes on this run:
+* No covariates provided.
+* Runs in two steps.
+Longest and most taxing part of the process is step one (calculating GRM).
+Recommended 1 mil SNPs or less, like BOLT.
+Try LD pruning in the future?
+* If not using the optional --lowmem flag, it takes so much memory that it almost made the class server unusable.
+* Additional options like Firth available and recommended, similar to SAIGE.
+Did not use these for this run.

 ### PLINK2 (baseline)
 The script to run PLINK2, `run_PLINK2.sh`, completes a GWAS for the continuous trait for each subset and then the categorical.